HOW DO I MAKE A

 DAY ARE AUDITIONS AND SEMI FINAL PERFORMANCES USUALLY HELD?

 Times can vary from year to year depending on the number of entries we receive.
 However, as a general guide, we schedule junior competitors earlier in the day and senior competitors later in the day.
 This is to ensure that junior competitors are fairly judged against other junior competitors and that the same occurs for senior competitors.
 Auditions usually take place from approximately 9 am until 6 pm on the audition day.
 We also have a few small breaks and a lunch break throughout the day for our audience, adjudicators and volunteers to recharge their batteries!
 A list of audition times will be made available on the KPO website during the week before the date of the auditions.
-Semi finals usually take place from approximately 11 am until 6 pm on the semi finals day, with junior competitors performing before senior competitors.
-A list of semi finals performance times will be made available on the KPO website during the week before the date of the semi finals.
-We will do our best to accommodate any special requests for audition times if you email email@example.com before the closing date for entries, provided that the request falls within the above guidelines.
+Semi finals usually take place from approximately 12 noon until 5 pm on the semi finals day, with junior competitors performing before senior competitors.
+Multiples will perform before the Junior competitors, from 11 am.
+A list of multiples and semi finals performance times will be made available on the KPO website during the week before the date of the semi finals.
+We will do our best to accommodate any special requests for audition times if you email firstname.lastname@example.org before the closing date for entries, provided that the request falls within the above guidelines.
 For instance, a junior competitor will not be allowed to have their audition in the afternoon if this means that they will be performing alongside senior competitors.

 IN THE AUDITION,